Music

 Mr Lissimore

-Mr Lissimore is the Senior Deputy Head at Wilson’s, where his responsibilities include teaching and learning across the school.
+Mr Lissimore is the Associate Head at Wilson’s, where his responsibilities include teaching and learning across the school.
 He has studied at the Universities of York and Oxford and trained to teach in South London on the innovative ‘Musicians in Education’ PGCE at the University of Greenwich and Trinity Laban Conservatoire, before teaching for several years at King Edward VI Grammar School, Chelmsford.
 He is an experienced accompanist and examiner with a particular interest in the teaching of composition at GCSE and A level.

 Mr Hann